mattmartin14/dream_machine/substack/articles/2026.05.12-ecs_etl/README.md

 Required task environment variables are provided by Terraform:

 - `S3_BUCKET`
+- `S3_SCRIPT_BUCKET`
 - `S3_SCRIPT_KEY`
 - `S3_INPUT_PREFIX`
 - `S3_OUTPUT_PREFIX`
 - `AWS_REGION`
 - `LOG_LEVEL`

+`S3_BUCKET` is passed at runtime by EventBridge Scheduler as a container override, so the same task definition can be promoted between environments.

 ## Deploy: Step by Step